wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 In case a virtual machine is created from a .vhd image file that already contains an operating system, the virtual machine name in Azure can differ from the virtual machine’s operating system computer name.
 This situation can add a degree of difficulty to virtual machine management, which we therefore do not recommend.
 Assign the Azure virtual machine resource the same name as the computer name that you assign to the operating system of that virtual machine.

-We recommend that the Azure Virtual Machine name be the same as the underlying OS computer name.
-Because of this, follow the NetBIOS naming rules as described in [Microsoft NetBIOS Computer Naming Conventions](https://support.microsoft.com/zh-CN/kb/188997).
+We recommend that the Azure virtual machine name be the same as the underlying operating system computer name.
+Because of this, follow the NetBIOS naming rules as described in [Microsoft NetBIOS computer naming conventions](https://support.microsoft.com/kb/188997/).

 ### Storage account names